Angela Sanfilippo

 Janice Gadaire Fleuriel

-The interview with Angela Sanfilippo offers insights into her life and her role in the fishing community.
-Growing up in Porticello, fishing was a central part of Angela's life, and she learned valuable skills from her grandfather.
-The interview covers her move to Gloucester, her involvement in Gloucester Fishermen’s Wives, and her advocacy work.
-Angela's contributions to the Gloucester Fisherman's Wives Association, including her presidency, highlight her dedication to addressing issues like regulations and the environment.
+On September 22, 2007 Janice Gadaire Fleuriel interviewed Angela Sanfilippo as part of the Working Waterfront Festival Community Documentation Project.
+Angela shares memories from her childhood in Porticello, where fishing was a central part of Angela's life, and she learned valuable skills from her grandfather, including fishing methods and weather patterns.
+She describes her move and transition to Gloucester, MA, and her involvement in Gloucester Fishermen’s Wives.
+Angela's contributions to the Gloucester Fishermen's Wives Association, including her presidency, highlight her dedication to addressing issues like regulations and the environment.
 Angela discusses challenges faced by fishing communities, such as foreign factory trawls affecting fish stocks.
-She emphasizes women's importance in supporting the fishing industry and underscores her commitment to sustainability and ocean resource protection.
+She emphasizes women's importance in supporting the fishing industry and underscores her commitment to sustainability and ocean resource protection, saying, “We, as fishing people—we are not just here to make a living.
+We are here to preserve an industry, to preserve the ocean, to preserve a natural resource that the whole country benefits from.
+We’ve paid a high price for doing that.”

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.